 Dr. Ingraham is currently an assistant professor in the section of Interventional Radiology in the Department of Radiology at the University of Washington.
 He also serves as the founding Program Director for the newly formed IR Residency, and the director of the IR fellowship.

-Dr. Ingraham earned his bachelor’s degree in biochemistry from the State University of New York at Binghamton and his M.D. from New York University.
-He began his training as a categorical general surgery resident at the University of Washington.
-After two years in general surgery, he switched his training to diagnostic radiology, which he finished in 2012.
-Dr. Ingraham went on to complete a fellowship at the University of Washington in Interventional Radiology in 2013, and has remained as faculty in the section since 2013.
-Notable achievements include “Resident of the Year” award for Harborview Hospital in 2011, and “Mentor of the Year” award for the Interventional Radiology section in 2014.
+Dr. Ingraham earned a B.S. in Biochemistry from the State University of New York at Binghamton in 2001 and his M.D. from New York University in 2006.
+He originally matched into a categorical general surgery resident position at the University of Washington, but after two years in general surgery, he made the switch to diagnostic radiology training, which he completed in 2012.
+Dr. Ingraham went on to complete a fellowship at the University of Washington in Interventional Radiology in 2013, and joined the faculty in the section beginning in 2013.

-Dr. Ingraham is board certified in diagnostic radiology, and is an active member in the Society of Interventional Radiology and the Western Angiographic and Interventional Society.
+Dr. Ingraham is board certified by the American Board of Radiology in Diagnostic Radiology with a Certification of Added Qualifications in Interventional Radiology.
+He is an active member of the Society of Interventional Radiology and the Cardiovascular and Interventional Radiology Society of Europe.